bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

 1. Modify your GraphQL schema and define a range in the query.
 2. Apply the schema to the gateway.
 3. Configure your topic with the range information.
-4. Create and execute the range query as defined in step (2).
+4. Create and execute the range query as defined in step (1).

 ## Define a range in the GraphQL query type

-To introduce range queries, we will change and extend the schema presented previously as follows:
+To introduce range queries, we will extend the schema presented previously as follows:
 ```graphql title="schema.gql"
 type Query {
     userRatings(